Kikira7258/complete-javascript-course-master/09-Data-Structures-Operators/starter/note.md

 # Note: Only Nullish values willshort-circuit the evaluation.
 So only if the first operant is null or undefined will the second operant be executed and returned

 # ///////////////////////////////////////

+## LOGICAL ASSIGNMENT OPERATORS NOTES

+1. OR assignment operator (||=): This operator assign a value to a variable if that variable is currently falsey.
+    However, it doesn't work if the variable default is 0 because zero is a falsey value.
+This can be resolved by using the logical nullish assignment operator

+1. The logical nullish assignment operator (??=): Will assign value to a variable if that exact variable is currently nullish (null or undefined)

+1. The logical AND assignment operator (&&=):

+    - This short-circuit when the first value is falsey, then immediately return that falsey value.

+    - It assign a value to a variable if it is currently truety

+    - If the variable is falsey, then nothing happen

+    # RECAP: If you ever need to assign value to a variable that is already defined (Tha has a value that is currently truety), then you can you this AND Assignment operator.

+# ///////////////////////////////////////